ska-sa/tango-simlib/README.rst

                           --server-instance tango-launched\
  --put-device-property mkat_simcontrol/weather/1:model_key:mkat_sim/weather/1

-Example of starting the weather simulator generated from the Weather_SIMDD.json file with a SimControl instance using tango_launcher
+Example of starting the *Weather* simulator generated from the Weather_SIMDD.json file with a SimControl instance using tango_launcher

 .. code-block:: bash